orgua/PCB_design_optimizations/fine_pitch_components.rst

 - Footprints generated with the IPC compliant footprint wizard in Altium, based on parameters from datasheet
 - usage of the suggestions from above for footprints
-- optimized for T3 Paste, 100 um Steel-Stencil
+- optimized for T3 Paste (or better), 100 um Steel-Stencil
 - tested successfully with manufacturers: betalayout, eurocircuits
 - color-legend for the pictures
 	- red: copper pad